gerson02/k8sDemo/README.md

 ## 9- Authenticate to ACR

-az acr login --name k8sdemoacrintelcom
+<code> az acr login --name k8sdemoacrintelcom </code>

-## 10- Push the image using ACR (in this case using ACR Tasks.
+## 10- Push the image using ACR in this case using ACR Tasks.
 It's possible to use docker as well.

 az acr build --image "k8s-demo:v2" --registry k8sdemoacrintelcom .